ent/ent/doc/md/getting-started.md

 // Edges of the Car.
 func (Car) Edges() []ent.Edge {
 	return []ent.Edge{
-		// create an inverse-edge called "owner" of type `User`
+		// Create an inverse-edge called "owner" of type `User`
 	 	// and reference it to the "cars" edge (in User schema)
 	 	// explicitly using the `Ref` method.
 	 	edge.From("owner", User.Type).